 - Maintaining a minimum cumulative GPA and a minimum math/science GPA of 2.5.

-- Completion of all pre-requisite courses with a minimum letter grade of C minus.
+- Completion of all pre-requisite courses with a minimum letter grade of C minus, as needed.

 - Provision of documentation of vaccination status and/or approved medical or religious exemption, completed health history and physical examination form, and negative test result for tuberculosis.